Bh-an/EKS-GoWebserver/README.md

 # EKS-GoWebserver
 *Combined repository for deploying a Go-app on an EKS cluster initialised through Terraform and managed with Helm.
-For a detailed breakdown of the implementation within the directory to support continued development and further customisation along with testing/deployment workflows, please see ABOUT.*
+For a detailed breakdown of the implementation within the directory to support continued development and further customisation along with testing/deployment workflows, please see [docs](Docs/README.md).*

 ---
 ## Contents